 - Athletes who want to improve their performance without breaking the law frequently utilize extracts from the plant.

 - Pets are welcome on the plant and all of its portions.
 Children, dogs, or cats don't have any issues with it.

 - The flowers and foliage are not poisonous.

 - Amaranthus seeds are rich in complete proteins.
 It is best to eat them whole.

 - The seed, which has a mild flavour and a taste similar to sesame, can be used in recipes like egg rolls without requiring additional oils.

-- The leaves are rich in folate, calcium, potassium, vitamins A and C, and manganese and are also exceptionally nutrient-dense.
+- The leaves are nutrient-dense and are rich in folate, calcium, potassium, vitamins A and C, and manganese.

-- Omega-3 fatty acids, found in fish and seafood, are also abundant in amaranthus.
+- Omega-3 fatty acids in fish and seafood are also abundant in amaranthus.

-- The leaves, which have a mild spinach flavour, can be cooked, sautéed, stir-fried, or steamed.
+- The leaves with a mild spinach flavour can be cooked, sautéed, stir-fried, or steamed.

 - Alegria popped amaranthus, amaranthus breakfast porridge, and amaranthus leaves in coconut milk are just a few recipes that use it as the main ingredient.